 If your wrap still works but has lost a bit of tackiness, you can often refresh it (see below).

-Can you make beeswax wraps last longer?
+How to make beeswax wraps last longer

 - Wash only as needed - spot clean if possible